Strategic Highway Safety Plan (SHSP)

 2021 – 2025 SHSP

 Maryland believes that crashes are preventable and views zero as the only acceptable number of motor vehicle deaths.
-In 2019, the Maryland legislature passed a Vision Zero bill that was later signed by Governor Hogan.
+In 2019, the Maryland legislature passed a Vision Zero bill.
 The law set a goal of zero motor vehicle-related fatalities or serious injuries by 2030.
-Established in October of 2019, Maryland’s Vision Zero law provides for an MDOT-designated coordinator to oversee the implementation of the plan, collaboration with other State agencies and local authorities, a State-funded budget, yearly reporting, and strategies to achieve the established goals.
+Established in October of 2019, Maryland’s Vision Zero law provides for an MDOT-designated coordinator to oversee the implementation of the plan, collaboration with other State agencies and local authorities, yearly reporting, and strategies to achieve the established goals.

 Maryland uses a multi-disciplinary approach to crash prevention and severity mitigation, including strategies that address roadway design, driving behaviors, technology, and policies by working with our wide network of partners across the State.
 Partners who carry out this work include, but are not limited to, academic institutions and staff, agricultural professionals, engineers, first responders, government officials, law enforcement, policymakers, public health professionals, and traffic planners.